jimmyluong5/Autonomous-Line-Following-Warehouse-Rover/README.md

 The STM32 reads the MCP3208 measurements and uses the eight sensor values to determine the rover's position relative to the line.

-### 4. UART Sensor Calibration and Diagnostics

-A UART-based diagnostic interface was created using **PuTTY** to assist with sensor calibration and subsystem testing.
+A UART-based diagnostic interface was also created using **PuTTY** to assist with sensor calibration and subsystem testing.

 The interface displays both the measured voltage and raw ADC value for each reflectance channel.